Russia Day: History

 With the creation of the post of the President of the Russian Federation and the adoption of the new Russian Constitution to reflect the new political reality, the national flag, anthem, and emblem of the Russian Federation were major landmarks in the consolidation of Russian statehood.
 The country's new name, the Russian Federation, was adopted on December 25, 1991.
 In 1992, the Supreme Soviet of Russia proclaimed June 12 as a national holiday.
 By presidential decree on June 2, 1994, the date was again proclaimed Russia's national holiday.
 Under a subsequent presidential decree on June 16, 1998, the holiday was officially named "Russia Day".
 In 2002, the new Labour Code gave its official seal to this title.

-Russian attitudes towards this holiday are ambivalent.
-According to the Fund "Public Opinion", June 12 is considered a holiday by 45% of Russians.
-It is noteworthy that the number of citizens who perceive this day as a holiday increased substantially over time.
-For example, in 2005 only 15% of Russians called it a holiday, and 29% did in 2014.
-At the same time, the number of people who receive the day off from work has declined: In 2005 the figure was 73%, in 2014 it was 60%, and by 2015 it had fallen to 42%.

-In 2019 the self-proclaimed Donetsk People's Republic proclaimed Russia Day a "state holiday".
+In 2019, the self-proclaimed Donetsk People's Republic proclaimed Russia Day a "state holiday"...